-This project by McConnell Dowell achieved an 'Excellent' As Built v1.0 IS Rating.
+This project by McConnell Dowell Constructors (Aust) Pty Ltd has achieved an 'Excellent' IS Rating.

 The project relates to the development of a light rail system that passes through key activity centres of Southport, Surfers Paradise and Broadbeach.
 The 13-kilometre Stage One corridor and any future stages promise to significantly improve the liveability of the Gold Coast by improving accessibility, while reducing the effects of congestion that comes with a rapidly growing city.
 It is one of the most important pieces of transport infrastructure ever undertaken on the Gold Coast.

 "The IS rating scheme has challenged the way in which the Gold Coast light rail project procures materials.
 A greater emphasis on engaging potential suppliers prior to releasing packages has helped ensure sustainability targets are realistic and achievable.

 We have incorporated sustainability right from the onset throughout the design, construction and delivery stages.
 This has allowed the project to go beyond the status quo and identify opportunities to minimise material usage, along with associated stakeholder and energy impacts."

 Anna Scott, Environment & Sustainability Manager, McConnell Dowell

 - Registered Date June 2012

 - Assessor Anne Carleton

 - Other Stakeholders Arup Australia, Cardno, McConnell Dowell Constructors (Aust) Pty Ltd, GoldLinQ Consortium, Bombardier Transportation, KDR

 Click here to read a case study on this project.